SteveEmmerich/zoo/README.md

 ## Why?

-Setting environment variables in your production app is easy if you're using [Heroku](https://www.heroku.com) (or similar), but it can be a pain to deal with on your local machine.
-This lets you set up all needed variables for dev/testing in a simple and consistent way throughout your team.
+As part of the [Twelve-Factor App](http://12factor.net/config) methodology, you should be using environment variables.
+Setting them in your production app is easy if you're using [Heroku](https://www.heroku.com) or similar services, but it can be a pain to deal with on your local machine.

+Zoo lets you set up all your variables for dev/testing in a simple and consistent way throughout your team.
 It can also be great if you are using something like [transform-inline-environment-variables](https://babeljs.io/docs/plugins/transform-inline-environment-variables)  to inline values for AWS Lambda functions or similar.

 ## Getting Started